tmaher0518/Wireframe/README.md

-# Building a simple Wireframe using HTML and CSS
+# This is a simple Wireframe build using HTML and CSS
 A wireframe is a skeletal three-dimensional model or set of images which displays the functional elements of a website or page.
 Wireframes are typically used for planning the site's structure and functionality.
 The Wireframe is a simple way to show how elements are laid out and how the site navigation should work.

+## Additional Specifications
-## The HTML sections:
+The HTML was built with the following sections:
    * Header
    * Nav
    * Aside (With a Heading)